 I did find plenty of elk.
-Some might call that beginners luck, but I would say it was the hours upon hours of time I spent pouring over harvest data and scouring Google Earth.
+Some might call that beginner’s luck, but I would say it was the hours upon hours of time I spent pouring over harvest data and E-Scouting on Google Earth Pro.

 At this point, I wasn’t worried.
-I was completely engaged in the moment.
+I was completely engaged at the moment.

 So I thought.

 After just a short distance of hiking, I was entering the dark timber line.
 As I took my first steps into the timber, the wolves began to howl.
 Those eerie howls ran through my body like fire, and my mind began to work overtime.
 If you’ve ever heard wolves howl, that close, you know exactly what I am talking about.
 Having my pistol and bear spray on my belt gave me a little comfort.
 The sound was both eerie and fascinating.